sirbrillig/corretto/README.md

 There is a default "root" suite always defined, so tests can exist by themselves.

-Suites can be nested as deep as makes sense.
+Suites can be nested as deep as you like.

 ```php
 describe( 'MyObject', function() {